 Using example commands

-These guidelines can help you understand and customize the example commands you'll find in the Puppet Enterprise (PE) docs.
+These guidelines can help you understand and customize example commands included in the Puppet Enterprise (PE) docs.

-puppetcommands to populate variables and curl arguments.
-This can take the guesswork out of providing those values.
-In the following example, the
+puppetcommands to populate some cURL arguments and take the guesswork out of providing those values.
+For example:

 url="http://$(puppet config print server):4433" curl "$url"